tanwm98/ICT2216_Group21/README.md

 - `reviews` - Customer reviews and ratings
 - `tables` - Restaurant table configurations

-## Contributing

-1. Create a feature branch from `develop`
-2. Make your changes with appropriate tests
-3. Submit a pull request for review
-4. Ensure all CI/CD checks pass

 ## Monitoring & Logging

 The application includes comprehensive logging via Splunk: